ccani007/ccani007/README.md

   - Curating big data from FEMA, GTD, and YRBS to explore the effects of mass casualties in adolescent suicidality
   - Exploring the impact of multiple risky behaviors on adolescent suicidality with the YRBS
-  - Evaluating the effectiveness of a psychological first aid training program for first responders in Miami Dade
   - Curating the data to evaluate the predictive validity of a psychometric instrument that measures group engagement in group therapy
   - Establishing an organized network of clinical psychologists in Colombia